deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 - Displays the time the script started and ended, and how long it took to run.
 - Uses `Start-Transcript` to log the script output from the last run to a file.
   The log file will have the same name as the script, with `.LastRun.log` appended to it.
+  - Logging to a transcript file will incur a small performance hit, so if you need your script to be super performant, and depending on how much output your script generates, you may want to remove this.
+  - If your script outputs sensitive information such as passwords or secrets, you may want to remove this, since they could end up in the unencrypted log file.

 Using a template allows me to get up and running quickly, and ensures all of my scripts have a consistent structure.